 WHICH COOKIES DO WE USE?

-The cookies, [web beacons] and similar technologies that are used in connection with our website can be categorised as follows:
+The cookies, [web beacons] and similar technologies that are used in connection with our website can be categorized as follows:

 Strictly necessary cookies

 Strictly necessary cookies enable services that you have specifically requested from us.
-We use a number of cookies which are essential to the operation of certain services available via our website.
-For example, certain cookies enable you to log into certain areas of our website or help ensure the content of the pages you request loads quickly.
+We use a number of cookies that are essential to the operation of certain services available via our website.
+For example, certain Cookies enable you to log in to certain areas of our website or help ensure the content of the pages you request loads quickly.
 Without these cookies, services that you have asked for cannot be properly provided.
 We want you to understand these are necessary cookies and why we use them; but, we do not need to get your consent to use them on our website as we use these cookies only to provide you with services that you have requested.